axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/login.rst

 Login
 =====

-Login page
+Login Page
 ----------

 |login-default|

-To replace default login page, extend existing templates with ``ui:define name="login"`` to define your new login component like below
+To replace the default login page, add ``ui:define name="login"`` to the existing template to define your new login component as shown below

 .. code-block:: html